Yisas/yisas.github.io/index.md

   - image_path: /assets/images/game-splash-images/chameleon-cat-astrophe.png
     alt: "Chameleon CAT-Astrophe"
     title: "Chameleon CAT-Astrophe"
-    excerpt: 'A 2D video game prototype produced in 48 hours for the [13th edition of the NAD Creative Jam](https://itch.io/jam/creative-jam-13e-edition).
+    excerpt: "A 3D video game prototype produced in 48 hours for the [13th edition of the NAD Creative Jam](https://itch.io/jam/creative-jam-13e-edition).
-	STILL NEED TO WRITE THIS BLURB'
+	A pet chameleon's cage is broken and now it can finally be free, as long as he can avoid the cats that are also living in the same house.
+	1 Xbox controller required."
     btn_class: "btn--primary"
     download: "https://github.com/Yisas/NADCreativeJam2019/releases/download/1.0/Chameleon.CAT-Astrophe.zip"
     github: "https://github.com/Yisas/NADCreativeJam2019"